 Business Class Seat and The Best Seat To Choose

-The Business Class seat features a generous pitch of 78 inch (198 cm) and width of 26 inch (66 cm).
-In front of the seat, below the large entertainment screen , is an ottoman, which becomes part of the flat-bed (when the seat is reclined) and which allows you to extend your legs as much as you like to.
-The seat itself has an adjustable back and shoulder pillow with massage function.
-At the push of a button, the seat can be reclined into a fully and very comfortable flatbed of 78 inch (200 cm), including the footrest.
+The Business Class seat features a generous pitch of 78 inches (198 cm) and a width of 26 inches (66 cm).
+In front of the seat, below the large entertainment screen, is an ottoman, which becomes part of the flatbed (when the seat is reclined) and allows you to extend your legs as much as you like to.
+The seat itself has an adjustable back and shoulder pillow with a massage function.
+At the push of a button, the seat can be reclined into a full and very comfortable flatbed of 78 inches (200 cm), including the footrest.

 What are the best Business Class seats on Iberia’s A330-300?

-Solo travellers should choose the window seats which are A & L seats.
+Solo travelers should choose the window seats, which are A & L seats.
 You will feel very exposed in the C & J seats, which are more located along the aisle than the window.
-Couples and good friends should go for one of the so-called ‘honeymoon’ middle seats (seat E and G on rows 1, 3, 5, 7 and 8).
+Couples and good friends should go for one of the so-called ‘honeymoon’ middle seats (seat E and G on rows 1, 3, 5, 7, and 8).

-The seats in the smaller Business Class cabin (rows 7 and 8) enjoy a more intimate ambience.
+The seats in the smaller Business Class cabin (rows 7 and 8) enjoy a more intimate ambiance.

 What are the worst Business Class seats on Iberia’s A330-300?